bhargavbvs/PrepBoost/Sprint2.md

 4. Database migration from SQLite to MySql for multiple user access and scalability
 5. Create User session management
 6. Create bookmarks table for the user to store bookmarked questions
+7. Changed navigation bar from horizontal to vertical